There are eight standing committees of the Society of Behavioral Medicine.

 Civic and Public Engagement Committee

 The Civic and Public Engagement Committee is charged with continuously monitoring the health policy environment for the purposes of identifying opportunities for endorsing and/or advocating for policies or policy changes congruent with the mission and vision of the society.

 Chair: Brent Van Dorsten, PhD

 The overall aims of the Development Committee are to (1) promote the society to targeted organizations and groups, and (2) identify and solicit support from potential sponsors for society activities and events.

 The overall aim of the EBBM Committee is to influence the direction and course of evidence-based practice and research within behavioral medicine.
 The EBBM committee organizes efforts within SBM and works with other scientific and professional organizations to promote evidence-based practice.
 The EBBM Committee also oversees the review of all practice guidelines, both for comment and endorsement, and makes recommendations for final action to the Executive Committee.

 Chair: Michael A. Diefenbach, PhD

-This committee is responsible for making recommendations regarding fiscal policy to the Board, including but not limited to proposals and recommendations regarding investment and management of society reserves.
-The Finance Committee chair proposes a budget for the next fiscal year for approval by the Board.
+This committee is responsible for making recommendations regarding fiscal policy to the Board of Directors, including but not limited to proposals and recommendations regarding investment and management of society reserves.
+The Finance Committee chair proposes a budget for the next fiscal year for approval by the board.
 The Finance Committee chair and secretary-treasurer review expenditures periodically.

 Health Policy Committee